owen-od/Travelmark_v2/README.md

 ### List travelmarks

 All travelmarks are displayed back to the user in a recycler view on the app home page.
-Each travelmark is clickable so the user can read and edit its details.
+Each travelmark is clickable so the user can read and edit it's details.
 Travelmarks can deleted by swiping left or from within edit mode.

 >List all travelmarks